Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 You have institutional investors (PMV and VLAIO, linked to the government) on board, as well as private players.
 Are there any differences with regard to emphasis?

 Isabel Vercauteren: Not only were we able to raise the necessary capital with the above-mentioned consortium, but it has also brought us a wealth of expertise.
 Of course, every party has its own, specific rationale.
-The Aphea.Bio’s investors’ consortium of investors greatest strength is that we have investors that are rather technology-minded, but also operate close to the market and have close ties to the agricultural industry.
+The Aphea.Bio’s investors’ consortium’s greatest strength is that we have investors that are rather technology-minded, but also operate close to the market and have close ties to the agricultural industry.

 Isn’t negotiating with so many different partners rather difficult?